 4. Determine Desired Education and Experience Skills for the Postion

 Employers typically have strict sets of educational and experience requirements that all candidates must meet.
 Many times, these same employers have sets of desired education and experience skills that they want candidates to have.
 It is vital to keep the required and desired skills separate in the job description.
 This will avoid the risk of top-talent candidates not applying because they thought that they weren’t 100 percent qualified for the position.

-5. Identify Key Behavior Traits to Look for In Candidate
+5. Identify Key Behavioral Traits to Look for In a Candidate